 Exact quantities are listed in the recipe card below, but here is a summary.

-- Onions, celery, fresh herbs like parsley rosemary, thyme, and sage
+- A large onion, stalks of celery, fresh herbs like parsley, rosemary, thyme, and sage

-- Chicken stock: Use store bought or homemade broth
+- Chicken broth: Use store bought chicken stock or make your own homemade chicken broth

 - Butter